Women support women in 'Challenge Accepted' photo campaign on Instagram

 Why are women participating?

-While the idea of women empowerment seems like a positive message to send during the Instagram challenge, not all women agree it's the best way to encourage women to celebrate their accomplishments and address current challenges.
+While the idea of female empowerment seems like a positive message, not all women agree it's the best way to encourage women to celebrate their accomplishments and address current challenges.

-(Side note: Trans women such as actress Candis Cayne have also been participating in the challenge on Instagram.)
+(Note: Trans women, including actress Candis Cayne, have also been participating in the challenge on Instagram.)

 "I just hate that women want to feel empowered and the first thing they think of is selfies," Segel tweeted.